Large-scale multi-objective influence maximisation with network downscaling: Introduction

-The runtime has always been a key issue in the literature on the influence maximisation problem.
+The runtime has always been a key issue in the literature on the IM problem.
 Some previous works have tried to overcome this limitation by improving directly the effectiveness of the algorithm, see \cite{Li2018InfluenceMO} for a survey on this topic.
 Some recent works have tried to minimise the runtime in billion-scale networks \cite{Li2019TipTopE,Wu2018ATS,Gney2021LargescaleIM}.
 Yet, to the best of our knowledge no previous work has attempted to tackle the problem by focusing on the input (i.e., the network), instead of the algorithm.

 We tested our method on six different networks, using two propagation models.
 For the downscaling process, we used three different values of scaling factor, to analyse how this affects the performance of our method.
-As for the upscaling process, we tested different degree measures to find the best one for the task.
+For the upscaling process, we evaluated different centrality metrics.
 Finally, we tested our method on two large networks with high scaling factor values and compared the results with a classical heuristic algorithm.
 The results show that our method can achieve near-optimal or even better results, compared to the MOEA on the corresponding unscaled networks, while drastically reduce the runtime required.

-The rest of the paper is structure as follows.
+The rest of the paper is structured as follows.
 In the next section, we describe our method.
 In Section \ref{sec:results}, we present the numerical results.
 Finally, we give the conclusions in Section \ref{sec:discussion}.